-This post collects live and radio performances by Les Rumeurs not included in earlier posts.
+This post collects live and radio performances by Joseph & Stefan not included in earlier posts.

 I first met Stefan Christoff, a well known local organizer / activist / writer / musician in Montreal, during Occupy.
 It was Fall 2011 and I was finishing up my MA thesis at McGill, postering for Media@McGill events for a little extra money.
-Stefan was postering too and we crossed paths at Casa del Popolo, if I remember correctly, a local institution.
-He invited me to an upcoming Howl Arts show at La Sala Rossa across the street.
+Stefan was postering too and we crossed paths at Casa del Popolo, if I remember correctly.
+Casa is a local institution, founded by Mauro from Godspeed and, literally, the first place in Montreal I ever stepped foot in.
+Stefan invited me to an upcoming Howl Arts show at La Sala Rossa across the street.
 McGill’s support staff employees were on strike at the time, and student activism was building on campus, especially among the rad undergrads.
-In the spring (Printemps érable) the GGI of 2012 happened, and both Stefan and I often had our recorders out.
+In the spring (Printemps érable) the unlimited general stike (GGI) of 2012 happened, and both Stefan and I often had our recorders out.

 At some point in the fall of the next year, after depressing public debates about a racist Charter of Values and other distractions from the continued austerity policies of the states, Stefan and I were hanging out and chatting over coffee and reflecting on the strike when the idea of doing something with our recordings came up.
 We floated the idea of working together, and decided to produce something for radio.
 Stefan sent me some recordings from the strike, along with unused outtakes from a piano duets album he recorded in the early mornings during the strike.
 I chopped these up, made some tapes loops, improvised some patterns on an old Electribe sampler, and edited down a mess of improvisations into a 20 minute radio piece for CKUT’s Radio is Dead show.